Workbenches & Workstations Resources

 Configuring an efficient packaging station

-It's a common error to focus the packing workstation design solely around supplies storage.
+It's a mistake to focus the packing workstation design solely around storage.
 Maximum efficiency comes from integration of the pack station into the company’s operational goals, order fulfillment and material handling systems.

 Ergonomic Work Station Design